 One of the main white collar crimes is money laundering, which can take on various forms and practices.
 While money laundering is not exclusively white collar crime, it is often associated with fraud, bribery, and insider trading.
 White collar crime was established as a subset of criminal defense decades ago, beginning with the first money laundering cases.
 During the Great Depression era, many individuals looked for easy ways out of the poverty they so quickly found themselves in without committing heinous criminal acts.
 The option of white collar crime was not thought of as an egregious crime, but instead as a way to make money off of the company.
 However, white collar crime is often heavily prosecuted, especially the crime of money laundering.

-If you have been suspected of money laundering in Houston Texas, do not hesitate to contact the experienced Houston money laundering defense attorneys at Mary E. Conn Law as soon as possible.
+If you have been suspected of money laundering in Houston Texas, do not hesitate to contact the experienced Houston money laundering defense attorneys at Mary E. Conn & Associates as soon as possible.

 Money laundering charges often stem from a larger charges, such as drug trafficking or illegal gambling, and therefore are often the result of months of federal investigations.
 Money laundering is a term of art, defined by the United States Treasury to mean: “the process of making illegally-gained proceeds appear legal.”